 - Open your favorite web browser

-(Chrome, Firefox, Internet Explorer, Opera, Safari, etc.) and enter "mail.humphreys.edu" in the address bar.
+(Chrome, Firefox, Internet Explorer, Opera, Safari, etc.) and enter "webmail.humphreys.edu" in the address bar.

-- Enter your full eight-digit birthdate as your password
+- Password: Enter your full eight-digit birthdate as your password

 — like this: MMDDYYYY